jacobandreas/blog/_posts/2016-02-18-monference.md

 Of course, we know that we can get slightly better results for this problem by running the full forward-backward algorithm, and again making max-marginal predictions.
-In this case we obtain a tagging accuracy of:
+This improved classical procedure gave an accuracy of:

 {% highlight text %}
     63.3
 {% endhighlight %}

-better than either of the online models.
-If we now train a bidirectional recurrent net
+better than either of the online models, as expected.
+Training a bidirectional recurrent net

 <img src="figures/monference_bdrnn.png" style="width: 30%">

-on samples from the HMM, we obtain a tagging accuracy of:
+on samples from the HMM gave a tagging accuracy of:

 {% highlight text %}
     63.3